Brunod32/creer_application_web/README.md

 - Add a system of filters and sorting on all the lists of the site
 - Add a search field for a mission
 - Use AJAX to send and retrieve data to your backend asynchronously, without having to reload the page

+To install this project, you can clone the repository with the git clone command then do composer install the get all the required dependencies.
+You need XAMPP, WAMPP, LAMPP or use the symfony serve (by doing symfony serve in a terminal) to transform your machine as a server.